ebaek/Fun-Button/README.md

 ### Objectives
 * Create fun button that toggles app state (only toggles when the area surrounding the button is clicked)
-* Refresher on CSS transitions and delay
+* Refresher on CSS transitions and delay (render background with random colors)